faasm/faasm/docs/benchmarks.md

 To do this we need to measure the time taken, CPU cycles, peak memory and disk I/O for running a simple function (with a cold start).

+Measuring the CPU cycles and time taken can be done with `perf` and `time` respectively (in separate runs).
+To measure memory footprint we take the proportional set size (PSS) of the relevant process and all its decendants.
+To do this for Docker we need to take the PSS for the docker daemon and all of its child processes, thus capturing the whole cost of running Docker on the host.

-We'll measure these for a vanilla Docker container and Faasm.
-Docker containers can just run an unmodified native binaries and Faasm will run its generated shared object.
+Measurements are taken for a vanilla Docker container (Alpine) and Faasm, both  running a noop function.
+The Docker container will run the unmodified native binary and Faasm will run its generated shared object from the WebAssembly for the function.

-We need to avoid the start-up time of any underlying runtime, so in each case we are aiming to instantiate the relevant sandbox, load the function, then execute it repeatedly.
+To amortize any start-up time and underlying system resources we run each for multiple iterations and varying numbers of workers (containers for Docker, threads for Faasm).

 ### Set up